Light Horse trooper

 British after WW2 and United States after Nationalist China fell to the

 Communists.
-We married locally in Mandalay in March 2000, applied for a fiancee visa with the Australian
+We married at her sister's house in Mandalay in early 2000, applied for a fiancee visa

 was listed by Amnesty International late in 2000, 'GSW head' (gunshot